 - Companies increasingly outsource production to low-cost providers.

-- Companies are desperate to be trendy.
+- Companies are desperate to be stylish and trendy.

 - A cash grab company has a significant PR budget, first spent trying to differentiate the company from their past, then relentlessly trying to invoke it.
 Companies become louder and more strident.